The tangent space to the space of 0-cycles: The tangent space to the Nisnevich space of -cycles

 Now we are fully equipped to promote the idea of understanding of rational equivalence of $0$-cycles as rational connectivity on the space $\Sym ^{\infty }(X/S)^+$.
 First of all, looking at any scheme $U$ over $S$ as a representable sheaf, we have the corresponding locally ringed site $U_{\Nis \mhyphen \et }$.
 Then a {\it regular morphism} from $U$ to $\Sym ^{\infty }(X/S)^+_{\Nis \mhyphen \et }$ is just a morphism of locally ringed sites

-in the sense of Definition 18.39.9 in \cite{StacksProject}.
+in the sense of Tag 04HA in \cite{StacksProject}.
 Notice that since \'etale morphisms are stable under base change, if $U\to \Sym ^{\infty }(X/S)^+$ is a morphism of sheaves, then it induces the corresponding morphism of locally ringed sites.
 A rational curve on $\Sym ^{\infty }(X/S)^+$ is a morphism of sheaves

 If

 is a point on the sheaf $\Sym ^{\infty }(X/S)^+$, then we will be saying that $f$ passes through the point $P$ if $P$, as a morphism to $\Sym ^{\infty }(X/S)^+$, factorizes through the morphism $f:\PR ^1\to \Sym ^{\infty }(X/S)^+$.